Home

 of the man called Pa-l-l-l-l-a-din

-And his famous business card had the line drawing of the chess knight and the words:
+It featured the line drawing of a chess knight, and the words:

 Have Gun Will Travel